Our Brides

 THE DETAILS

-Dress: Words will never adequately describe my dress and how utterly perfect it is.
+Dress: The dress words will never adequately describe my dress and how utterly perfect it is.
 It is a treasured heirloom for me now.
 Kyha and her team crafted a dress that surpasses trends.
-To me it is truly timeless.
+To me, it is truly timeless.

-In a nutshell though it is a structured mini dress with fluted long sleeves made of Duchess Satin and adorned with statement beading.
+In a nutshell, it is a structured mini dress with fluted long sleeves made of Duchess Satin and adorned with statement beading.
 The Kyha team worked closely with their artisans in India to craft the bespoke beads.

 The look was completed with beaded white gloves and a show stopper veil.

-Bridesmaids Dresses: My bridesmaids wore custom black velvet jumpsuits by my very talented mother in law Fiona Myer at White Story.
-They were long sleeve, wide leg, with a sexy deep v neckline and cinched in at the waist with a silk tie that simply wrapped and knotted. @white_story
+Bridesmaids' Dresses: My bridesmaids wore custom black velvet jumpsuits by my very talented mother-in-law Fiona Myer at White Story.
+They were long sleeve, wide legs, with a sexy deep v neckline, and cinched in at the waist with a silk tie that simply wrapped and knotted. @white_story

 Wedding Planner: Bruce Keebaugh, Steff D'Alberto & Samantha Gilham from The Big Group.